Advertisement

 Norovirus isn’t fun and it can be easily spread through the air and surfaces, but you can lessen how much it spreads by taking the time to clean and disinfect surfaces — and keeping on top of hand washing.

-“The key to preventing the spread of norovirus lies in rigorous hygiene practices,” says Dr. Goldman.
+“The key to preventing the spread of norovirus lies in rigorous hygiene practices,” reiterates Dr. Goldman.
 “Regular handwashing, thorough disinfection of surfaces with bleach-based solutions, and avoiding food preparation for others while symptomatic are essential steps to contain the virus.”

 Advertisement